aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 <span class="image">![Performance Insights](P.I_counter_split.png?raw=true)</span>

 Click Update graph and once done, the counter metrics should look like below.
-We can see the innodb rows read,cpu utilisation  and slow queries counters surged and stayed high for this period.
+We could see the CPU spike of ~100% for the ~4 minute period and the number of rows read is *1+ million* for 4 min period and slow logs were getting logged for this duration.

 <span class="image">![Performance Insights](counter_before_index.png?raw=true)</span>

-We could see the CPU spike of ~100% for the ~4 minute period and the number of rows read is *1+ million* for 4 min period and slow logs were getting logged for this duration.
+##### Getting different perspective of DB Load:

 Next change the view of *DB Load section* from “Slice by wait“ to ”Slice by SQL“ and show the top queries during this time .
 We could also see the the max number of available *vCPUs* is 2 but the current sessions exceeds the max vCPU and this in many cases would be driving factor for CPU/memory consumption.